Onibex Databricks JDBC Connector for Confluent Cloud

 SELECTION: Permission to read from existing tables and schemes, as this may be necessary for the evolution and verification of the scheme.

-USAGE: Permission to access the catalogue and outline where eltops are located.
+USAGE: Permission to access the catalog and outline where tops are located.

 Make sure that the user or service account has enough privileges at the database or outline level to execute these operations.
 Excludes: - Catalogue: Permits to list and access relevant catalogues. - -Database: Permissions to list and access databases within catalogs.